-- Fewer than 15: Number of insurers offering standalone long-term care policies, 2014.
+- 17: Number of insurers offering standalone long-term care policies, 2014.

 The information included in this document is for general, informational purposes only.
 It does not contain any investment advice and does not address any individual facts and circumstances.
 As such, it cannot be relied on as providing any investment advice.
 If you would like investment advice regarding your specific facts and circumstances, please